 - For Atlan to link these assets, the upstream assets (data stores) must first exist.

 - If they are only created after the downstream assets, lineage will stay unlinked.

 - Or if some of the assets are missing, lineage may have gaps preventing linkage.

 - Lineage may appear missing if the linked asset is hidden in the Show more menu.
 Although it will still appear in the list of upstream or downstream assets in the Lineage tab in the side profile, it will not appear visually in the lineage graph.
 Click Show more columns to see the rest of the assets and their lineage.

-The miner fetches lineage based on the following logic:
+For subsequent runs, the miner will fetch query history based on the following logic:

 INTERVAL '1 DAY'